Technical translations... instruction manual

-The final point could have used a more in-depth explanation: Do not rely on images without text.
+The last point, however, would have deserved to be deepened: do not stick to images without text.
 It is always problematic to manage images that contain text or that are associated to text, when they must be translated.

 Luckily, an existing tool, such as Calenco, based on XML, allows separation of content from its layout, such as images and their caption.

 Key advantage : multilingual content management that can explain or caption visuals in a way that is not onlyfaster, but also more reliable!

 Conclusion: structured writing in the service of technical writers.. as well as for users!